-In the first quarter of fiscal year 2024, we recorded an impairment of definite lived intangible assets in our Semiconductor Fabrication Solutions segment.
+In each of the second quarter of fiscal year 2025 and the first quarter of fiscal year 2024, we recorded impairment of definite lived intangible assets in our Semiconductor Fabrication Solutions segment.
 See Note 6 for a description of the facts and circumstances leading to the intangible asset impairment.